HendrikJanBosman/emdrosapp_src/README.md

 * **unitman.py**: a program to combine low level textual objects into ever larger textual units.
 * **cp2unt.py**: a program that converts clause atom pairs into a hierarchy of textual units.

+* **hebrew_prosody**: a set of tools to analyse syllables and stress patterns in Biblical Hebrew.
+Experimental.
+* **hebscan.py**: a program to separate the text into syllables and assign word stresses.
+* **hebcountfeet.py**: counts rythmic feet within Hebrew half-verses and verses.

 ## database kernels
 All programs can work with various database families (having, e.g., different languages or database setups),